SUKESH127-art/LLM-Search-Insights-Web-UI/README.md

 The backend follows a microservices architecture with asynchronous job processing, web scraping capabilities, and AI-powered analysis synthesis.

-Visit the [LLM Search Insights API repository](https://github.com/SUKESH127-art/LLM-search-insights-api).
-The backend is built with FastAPI and provides the core analysis engine that powers this web application.
+Check out the [LLM Search Insights API Git Repo](https://github.com/SUKESH127-art/LLM-search-insights-api) for more info.

 ## Deploy on Vercel